EsmaelEzz74/Titanic_Charts/README.md

 # Titanic_Charts
-App that reads the titanic dataset
+App that reads the titanic dataset to :

+1- Display the passengers ages in a bar and pie chart

+2- Display the titanic classes in pie chart

+3- Display the survived and unsurvived passengers in pie chart

+4- Display which embarked that the passengers board the ship